 In Marietta, whole-house surge protection is the most effective guard against power surges.
 A whole-house surge protection system, surge strips, and point-of-use surge protectors use metal oxide varistors (MOVs) to shunt power surges.
 The MOVs in whole-house surge protection shunt large surges and last for years.
 Do not make the mistake of installing surge protection at the circuit panel only.
 Although it will offer protection, it leaves your system vulnerable to surge shot through a shared circuit.

-In Marietta, why is layered whole-house surge protection the best?
+In Marietta, what type of whole-house surge protection installation method is the best?

-A layered whole-house surge protection system along with dedicated circuits offers the ultimate in surge protection.
+A layered whole-house surge protection system along with dedicated circuits offers the ultimate surge protection.
 Specifically, a layered installation connects surge protection directly to the electrical panel and at the point of use.
-So that when a transient surge originates from an appliance on a dedicated circuit, it will send the surge back through the electrical panel.
-Next, the panel shunts the surge, protecting electrical devices, appliances, and your entire home electrical system.
+So, what happens when a transient surge originates from an appliance on a dedicated circuit?
+The surge goes back through the electrical panel.
+Then the panel shunts the surge, protecting electrical devices, appliances, and your entire home electrical system.
 Above all, with a Marietta whole-house surge protection, every outlet in your home is safe.

-Who can I call in Marietta to get a free a whole-home surge protection quote?
+Who can I call in Marietta to get a free whole-home surge protection quote?